CedarvilleCyber/RedTeamVault/5. CPTC Prep/2025 Training Plan.md

 They should also do the labs in their assigned PortSwigger Academy training course.

 All training resources here (unless otherwise stated) link to PortSwigger Academy.

+Use the [HackTricks Web Methodology](https://book.hacktricks.wiki/en/network-services-pentesting/pentesting-web/index.html) to guide you as you attack the web server.
 ## Web Team Member 1
 ##### A01 Broken Access Control
 - [Access Control](https://portswigger.net/web-security/access-control)